LudvigAlmvaang/htmx-fullstack-project/README.md

 # htmx-fullstack-project
  In this project I will be using node.js, express.js, htmx and bootstrap to create an interesting web application

-Project was built using Node version:
+The project was built with the following node version

 ```bash
 Node.js v21.5.0
 ```

+To install the project

 ```bash
 npm install